Funnyadd/assetto-corsa-server-dashboard/README.md

 3. Lastly, run the `npm install` in both the `./client` and `root` directories.\
 Then, start both applications.

+ > To add the right environment variables, copy the `.env.example` file contents to a `.env` file and fill in the variables.

 ## RoadMap

 ### v1.0